curiousoffice/playbook/README.rst

 The consulting proposal and contract contains:

-- A one-page summary of the expected work.
+- A one-page summary of the expected work
-- Our hourly rate.
+- Our hourly rate
-- Security deposit covering two weeks of work is required to start working.
+- A security deposit covering two weeks of work is required to start working
-- Invoices will go out once a month.
+- Invoices will go out once a month
-- Agreement that both parties won't use materials which break someone else's copyright.
+- Agreement that both parties won't use any materials that violate someone else's copyright
-- Agreement that both parties won't publish things to the web hosting provider which are abusive or unethical.
+- Agreement that neither party will publish anything abusive or unethical to the web hosting provider
-- Agreement that the contract is mutually "at-will" and either side can decide to stop work with a prior notice of 15 days.
+- Agreement that the contract is mutually "at-will" meaning either side can decide to stop working with 15 days' notice

 Hiring
 ======